 Read from a register that does not have all 0s as a default to verify that the interface is functional.
-See Figure 3-42 for a read timing diagram.
+See Figure 3-43 for a read timing diagram.
 Output s_axi_arready asserts when the read address is valid, and output s_axi_rvalid asserts when the read data/response is valid.
 If the interface is unresponsive, ensure that the following conditions are met:

-- The s_axi_aclk and aclk inputs are connected and toggling. - The interface is not being held in reset, and s_axi_areset is an active-Low reset. - The interface is enabled, and s_axi_aclken is active-High (if used). - The main core clocks are toggling and that the enables are also asserted. - If the simulation has been run, verify in simulation and/or Vivado lab tools capture that the waveform is correct for accessing the AXI4-Lite interface.
+- The s_axi_aclk and aclk inputs are connected and toggling. - The interface is not being held in reset, and s_axi_areset is an active-Low reset. - The interface is enabled, and s_axi_aclken is active-High (if used). - The main core clocks are toggling and that the enables are also asserted. - If the simulation has been run, verify in simulation and/or a Vivado Design Suite debug feature capture that the waveform is correct for accessing the AXI4-Lite interface.